samschott/maestral/README.md

 `maestral.client` handles all the interaction with the Dropbox API such as authentication, uploading and downloading files and folders, getting metadata and listing folder contents.

 `maestral.monitor` handles the actual syncing.
-It monitors the local Dropbox folders and the remote Dropbox for changes and applies them using the interface provided by `maestral.client`.
+It monitors the local Dropbox folder and the remote Dropbox for changes and syncs them using the interface provided by `maestral.client`.

 `maestral.main` provides the main programmatic user interface.
-It links your Dropbox account and sets up your local folder and lets you select which folders to sync.
+It links your Dropbox account, sets up your local folder and lets you select which folders to sync.

 `maestral.gui` contains all graphical user interfaces for `Maestral`.